WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ## MySQL Schema Objects - Tables, Stored Procedures, Functions and Views
 Images of the `apache_logs` schema objects.
 Access and Error log attributes are normalized into separate entity tables.
 Each table is populated with unique values of the attribute.
-Entity Relationship Diagram will be posted in future.

 Database normalization is a critical process in database design with objectives of optimizing data storage, improving data integrity, and reducing data anomalies.
 Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.